Sean Dorsey

 • he/him

-Sean Dorsey (he/him) is a San Francisco-based choreographer, dancer, writer, teaching artist and cultural activist.
-Recognized as the U.S.’ first acclaimed transgender modern dance choreographer, Dorsey has toured his work to more than 30 cities across the US and abroad – and taught with his explicitly trans-positive pedagogy in more than 35 cities.
+Sean Dorsey (he/him) is an Emmy award-winning choreographer, dancer, writer, educator and activist.
+Long recognized as the U.S.’ first acclaimed transgender modern dance choreographer, Dorsey has toured his work to more than 35 cities across the US and abroad – and taught with his explicitly trans-positive pedagogy in more than 40 cities.

-Dorsey has been awarded an Emmy Award, and is a Doris Duke Artist and a Dance/USA Artist Fellow.
-He has been awarded five Isadora Duncan Dance Awards and the Goldie Award for Performance.
-In 2019, he became the first openly-transgender person on the cover of Dance Magazine
+Dorsey is a Doris Duke Artist, a United States Artists Fellow, and a Dance/USA Artist Fellow.
+He has been awarded an Emmy Award, five Isadora Duncan Dance Awards, and the Goldie Award for Performance.
+In 2019, he became the first openly-transgender person on the cover of Dance Magazine.
+Dorsey is the first openly-transgender US artist to be presented by The Joyce Theater (NYC), American Dance Festival and many other major stages.

-Dorsey has been awarded commissionsfrom American Dance Festival, Bates Dance Festival, Dance Place (Washington DC), Highways Performance Space (Los Angeles), Links Hall (Chicago), Maui Arts & Cultural Center (Maui), Queer Cultural Center (San Francisco), 7 Stages (Atlanta), The Theater Offensive (Boston), and Velocity Dance Center (Seattle).
+Dorsey has been awarded commissions from American Dance Festival (Durham), Bates Dance Festival (Lewiston), Dance Place (Washington DC), Highways Performance Space (Los Angeles), Links Hall (Chicago), Maui Arts & Cultural Center (Maui), Queer Cultural Center (San Francisco), 7 Stages (Atlanta), The Theater Offensive (Boston), and Velocity Dance Center (Seattle).

-Dorsey is the founder and Artistic Director of Fresh Meat Productions – now celebrating its 22nd Season, Fresh Meat Productions invests in the creative expression and cultural leadership of trans and gender-nonconforming communities through its year-round programs including the annual FRESH MEAT FESTIVAL. www.seandorseydance.com
+Dorsey is also the founder and Artistic Director of Fresh Meat Productions – founded in 2002, Fresh Meat Productions invests in the creative expression and cultural leadership of trans and gender-nonconforming communities through its year-round programs including the annual FRESH MEAT FESTIVAL, resident company Sean Dorsey Dance, artist commissions, education and advocacy for intersectional trans, racial and disability justice in the performing arts.

 Brandon Graham